-With a wide array of marketing tactics to choose from today, you might ask yourself, do I even need an email newsletter?
-While other more traditional forms of marketing such as bag stuffers and radio ads are still useful methods for reaching your customers, email newsletters provide a unique approach to letting your customers know what products and services you offer.
+With the wide array of marketing tactics to choose from today, you might ask yourself whether you even need an email newsletter.
+While more traditional forms of marketing, such as bag stuffers and radio ads, are still useful methods for reaching your customers, email newsletters provide a unique approach to letting your customers know what products and services you offer.
 Email newsletters allow you to easily reach your current customers and potential customers.